 EDITOR’S NOTE — A few hours after the following story was posted this morning (June 10), new information has been released via audio clips from Phillip Bethancourt, who in 2019 was executive vice president of the Ethics & Religious Commission.
-Bethancourt, in what he describes as a whistleblower account, released via Twitter audio files of conversations between Ronnie Floyd, Mike Stone, Russell Moore and Bethancourt on two separate occasions.
+Bethancourt, in what he describes as a whistleblower account with lawyers protection for whistleblowers, released via Twitter audio files of conversations between Ronnie Floyd, Mike Stone, Russell Moore and Bethancourt on two separate occasions.
 You will find those files and Bethancourt’s statements at this link.
 Bethancourt currently serves as senior pastor of Central Church in College Station, Texas.
 Floyd issued a statement on June 10.
 You can read more about that here.
 TAB Media is following this story and will provide updates as they are available.
 (Updated June 11, 2021)

 Members of the Southern Baptist Convention Executive Committee are beginning to speak out about the latest allegations leveled at the group by Russell Moore.
 Speaking as individuals serving on the EC, the comments are being shared publicly through social media, press releases and media interviews.

 Moore, who recently stepped down as head of the Ethics & Religious Liberty Commission, has accused EC leaders of mishandling claims of sexual abuse.

 While current EC chairman Rolland Slade has indicated plans to call for an independent investigation and said he supports an anticipated similar motion coming from two Southern Baptist pastors during the June 15–16 SBC annual meeting, previous EC leaders have taken issue with the claims.